 Further rates drops were announced following the dip to 0.1%.
 Virgin Money, for example, cut its variable rate by 0.65% across all mortgage products.

 Customers with existing fixed-rate mortgages will not see their interest rates decline as a result of the emergency rates change, regardless of which lender they’re with.
-Tracker rate customers who took out their mortgage before the crisis hit will, however, benefit.
+Those who have a tracker rate mortgage before the crisis hit will, however, benefit.

 Does that mean it’s a good time to apply for a mortgage?

-However, many mortgage lenders have since suspended certain mortgages, with more 900 mortgages being withdrawn since the bank announced its second rates drop.
-HSBC has pulled its tracker-rate deals and Barclays and Halifax have suspended all products with a loan-to-value (LTV) ratio higher than 60%, to name but a few high profile examples.
+However, many mortgage lenders later suspended certain mortgages, with more 900 products being withdrawn after the bank announced its second rates drop.
+HSBC pulled its tracker-rate deals and Barclays and Halifax suspended all products with a loan-to-value (LTV) ratio higher than 60%, to name but a few high profile examples.

-Tracker rate mortgages have been the biggest casualty, with this product category falling by 47% in terms of deals available to new applicants, according to data from Moneyfacts.co.uk.
+Tracker rate mortgages were the biggest casualty, with this product category falling by 47% in terms of deals available to new applicants, according to data from Moneyfacts.co.uk.

 Can I still apply for an agreement in principle?